lydell/blog/posts/naming-css-colors/post.md

 +$blue: #1feb8a;
 ```

-But then you’d leave your colleges and your future self confused.
+But then you’d leave your colleagues and your future self confused.

 Aha!
 If you’d named the variable `$primary-color` instead surely everything would have been fine?